 The Farm - We have 110 3'x50' beds (approximately one acre) most of which will be planted in a wide variety of vegetables, herbs, flowers and cover crops.
 Ten of our beds are in a plastic covered hoop houses for season extension.
-We have recently started covercropping 4 additional acres to improve the soil for use sometime in the future.
+We have recently started cover cropping additional acres to improve the soil for use sometime in the future.
 We are not certified organic but we do not use any synthetic pesticides or fertilizers.
 We describe our farm as "beyond organic" because, in addition to being free of synthetic pesticides and herbicides, our food is always - fresh, local and hand-crafted!
 We practice succession planting and intensive spacing (on some crops) in order to produce as much as possible on the land we have.
 We have marketed our vegetables at the Moab Farmer's Market, to local restaurants, the local natural foods store, a local supermarket and through a 20 member CSA (Community Supported Agriculture) program.
 We are currently marketing the majority of our produce through the local natural food store, a local supermarket and a few local restaurants.
 We are also focusing sales on a few crops including basil and garlic.
 The farm itself sits on 8 acres with Chris' parents house, an old barn, a small apple orchard (manzana is Spanish for apple), a natural year round spring, and beautiful views of the La Sal Mountains and surrounding red rocks.
-We use drip irrigation to water our vegetable crops, and we do all of our work by hand with the help of a roto-tiller. (see pictures of the farm, our farmers market stand and our produce).
+We use drip irrigation to water our vegetable crops, and we do most of our work by hand with the help of a roto-tiller and tractor. (see pictures of the farm, our farmers market stand and our produce).